With the changing of the seasons quickly approaching us, there is no better time to purchase a new grill.

 Well, there are a few options of grills, and depending on what exactly you want to be able to do on your grill determines which type of grill you should get.

-Some brands make better smokers, other brands make better electric grills, while others still are targeted for the best all-around use possible, giving you several different grilling options in one convenient grill.
+Some brands make better smokers, other brands make better electric grills, while others still are targeted for the best all-around use possible, giving you several grilling options in one convenient grill.

 Today we will focus on the latter.
 With that in mind, it is my opinion, which Weber grills are your best option.